TheAllAmericanBoysChorus/AABC2wp.dev/wp-content/plugins/recent-posts-widget-with-thumbnails/README.txt

 13. Show number of comments
 14. Excerpt length
 15. Signs after excerpt
+16. Ignore post excerpt field as excerpt source (builds excerpts automatically from the post content)
+17. Print slugs of post categories in class attribute of LI elements
-16. Show posts of selected categories (or of all categories)
+18. Show posts of selected categories (or of all categories)
-17. Show post thumbnail (featured image)
+19. Show post thumbnail (featured image)
-18. Registered thumbnail dimensions
+20. Registered thumbnail dimensions
-19. Thumbnail width in px
+21. Thumbnail width in px
-20. Thumbnail height in px
+22. Thumbnail height in px
-21. Keep aspect ratio of thumbnails
+23. Keep aspect ratio of thumbnails
-22. Try to take the first post image as thumbnail
+24. Try to take the first post image as thumbnail
-23. Only use the first post image as thumbnail
+25. Only use the first post image as thumbnail
-24. Use default thumbnail if no thumbnail is available
+26. Use default thumbnail if no thumbnail is available
-25. Default thumbnail URL
+27. Default thumbnail URL

 = Much more options available =

 If you want to build your special posts lists with additional options for layout, informations about each post and embedding via shortcode [take a look at the plugin Ultimate Post List Pro](http://shop.stehle-internet.de/downloads/ultimate-post-list-pro/).

 = Useful hints for developers: Hooks and CSS =